Binance: France

 In May 2022, Binance gained regulatory approval in France, allowing the company to provide digital asset services in the country.
 France is the first European country to give Binance regulatory approval.
+In June 2023, the Paris prosecutor's office announced that Binance was under preliminary investigation for illegal canvassing of clients and money-laundering.
+In January 2025, French authorities opened a judicial investigation into Binance for potential involvement in money laundering, drug trafficking, and tax fraud within the European Union from 2019 to 2024.

 Germany

 In April 2021, the Federal Financial Supervisory Authority in Germany warned that the company risked fines for not releasing an investor prospectus for the stock tokens it has issued.